Easter Holiday Phishing Scams and Malware Campaigns

-- electronic greeting cards that may contain malware
+- electronic greeting cards that may contain malicious software (malware),

-- requests for charitable contributions that may be phishing scams and may originate from illegitimate sources claiming to be charities
+- requests for charitable contributions that may be phishing scams or solicitations from sources that are not real charities, and

-- Do not follow unsolicited web links in email messages.
+- Do not click web links in untrusted email messages.

-- Refer to the Shopping Safely Online Cyber Security Tip for more information on online shopping safety.
+- Refer to the Shopping Safely Online Tip.

 - Use caution when opening email attachments.
-Refer to the Using Caution with Email Attachments Cyber Security Tip for more information on safely handling email attachments.
+Check out the Using Caution with Email Attachments Tip for more information on safely handling email attachments.

-- Refer to the Avoiding Social Engineering and Phishing Attacks Cyber Security Tip for more information on social engineering attacks.
+- Read the Avoiding Social Engineering and Phishing Attacks Tip.

-- Refer to the Holiday Traveling with Personal Internet-Enabled Devices Cyber Security Tip for more information on protecting personal mobile devices while traveling over the holidays.
+- Refer to the Holiday Traveling with Personal Internet-Enabled Devices Tip for more information on protecting personal mobile devices.